What Is a Blind Hole?

 Eco-Friendly Practices:

-• Energy-Efficient Machines: Utilizing energy-efficient CNC machines helps reduce power consumption during production.
+• Energy-Efficient CNC Machines: Lower power consumption during production

 Conclusion

-A clear specification and the right supplier reduce delays and improve long-term assembly success.
+Clearly defined specifications and partnering with the right supplier minimize delays and enhance long-term assembly success.

-YISHANG has over two decades of experience producing high-precision blind hole components for global clients across automotive, electronics, and machinery industries.
+With over 20 years of experience, YISHANG delivers high-precision blind hole components for clients in automotive, electronics, and machinery industries worldwide.

 FAQ

 Yes.
-Blind tapped holes are commonly used for concealed fasteners.
-Bottoming taps are ideal for maximizing thread engagement without break-through.
+Blind tapped holes are often used for concealed fasteners.
+Bottoming taps maximize thread engagement without breaking through.

 How deep should a blind hole be?

 Typically 3–4× the hole diameter.
-For threaded blind holes, allow additional unthreaded space at the base.
+For threaded blind holes, leave extra unthreaded space at the base.

-±0.05 mm for diameter and ±0.1 mm for depth is common in CNC precision machining.
+±0.05 mm for diameter and ±0.1 mm for depth are standard in CNC precision machining.

-What do buyers need to provide when requesting a quote?
+What should buyers provide when requesting a quote?

-• Hole diameter, total depth, and thread specs
+• Hole diameter, total depth, and thread specifications

 • CAD files (2D and STEP preferred)